Xshelton/SG_LSTM/README.md

 - CuDNN version 7.4.2
 - OS: Win 10 64bit
 - Python version: IDLE (Python 3.7 64-bit)#yep I wrote directly in IDLE :)
+- **(In my another computer, I don't have CUDA for GPU and tensorflow-gpu, but I tested that it can still run in that computer)**
+- Hardware: Core: Intel i5-2420M,RAM:16 GB ddr3 1600
+- OS: Win 10 64bit
+- Python version: IDLE (Python 3.7 64-bit)
 ## 3.Needed python package:
 - PyQt5                5.10.1(for UI)
 - Pandas               0.24.1(for file read)